 If it strikes you as somewhat atypical that a 28-year-old woman likes to drink milk from a bottle to relax before bed, that’s fair.
 But, haven't you heard?
 We're in the era of sleep — bedtime products are now a $80 billion industry.
 People are using wearables and apps to track their REM cycles; they're creating bedtime rituals to calm their minds and (hopefully) prevent insomnia; and high-profile figures like Ariana Huffington are attracting crowds and selling books encouraging people to "sleep your way to the top."

 Sure, using a bottle is a pretty literal way to "sleep like a baby."
 But, at the end of the day, is a nightly routine that includes essential oils and blue light blockers, or strategically timed daily naps — all of which are increasingly in vogue for adults — that much different than some of the strategies parents use to sleep-train babies?
 Maybe Lala has a point.
-If maximizing sleep is in, why don't we just submit to the fact that many of us are essentially sleep-training ourselves?
+If maximising sleep is in, why don't we just submit to the fact that many of us are essentially sleep-training ourselves?

 Take weighted blankets, which are all the rage right now.
 (Not convinced?
 They've become worthy of coverage in The New Yorker.)
 Weighted blankets are supposed to provide a swaddling-like experience to help quell anxiety.
-When you swaddle a baby, the point is to prevent babies from being startled awake, says Natalie Barnet, PhD, a pediatric sleep behaviorist in New York City.
+When you swaddle a baby, the point is to prevent babies from being startled awake, says Natalie Barnet, PhD, a paediatric sleep behaviourist in New York City.
 In theory, the same concept could apply to adults using weighted blankets, and plenty of adults have made that leap: Last year, a Kickstarter campaign for a Facebook-famous weighted blanket went viral and raised $4 million in a month.
 The creators claimed the blanket could help improve sleep quality and treat anxiety and PTSD (though they've since adjusted their claims to say the blankets can be "used" for those conditions).

 If maximizing sleep is in, why don't we just submit to the fact that many of us are essentially sleep-training ourselves?